-Paul Lawrence is Professor of History, Head of the History Department, and Director of the International Centre for the History of Crime, Policing and Justice,.
+Paul Lawrence is As Briggs Professor of History, Head of the History Department, and Director of the International Centre for the History of Crime, Policing and Justice,.
 He has worked at the Open University since receiving his doctorate in 1998 from Royal Holloway College, London University (for a thesis entitled 'Immigration, National Identity and Public Opinion in France, 1919-1939').

 Prof. Paul Lawrence